 Food safety culture has arrived in the mainstream of hygiene requirements.
 After the Global Food Safety Initiative (GFSI) updated its benchmarking criteria in February 2020, the EU has now also given food safety culture a permanent place in legislation in March 2021.
 The new requirements are set out in EU Regulation 2021/382, amending the annexes to Regulation (EC) No. 852/2004.

 The introduction of requirements for food safety culture at EU level is related to the Codex Alimentarius.
 The Codex Alimentarius develops and adopts food standards that serve as a reference for international food trade.
 It is based on the assumptions and decisions of the Codex Alimentarius Commission, a joint body of the Food and Agriculture Organization (FAO) and the World Health Organization (WHO) of the United Nations.

 - Ensure fair practices in international food trade;

 - Coordinate all food standards work done by international governmental and non-governmental organisations.

 All EU member states are members of the Codex Alimentarius Commission.
 In 2003 the European Union itself also joined.
-It shares responsibilities with the EU countries, depending on the degree of harmonization of the respective legal provisions.
+It shares responsibilities with the EU countries according to the degree of harmonization of their respective legal provisions.

 What will change when?